liferay/liferay-docs/develop/learning-paths/mvc/articles/09-making-urls-friendly/02-adding-entry-titles-to-the-url.markdown

 Liferay's Friendly URL pattern, from declaring your intentions in `liferay-portlet.xml` to writing some quick routes in the `guestbook-friendly-url-routes.xml`.
 Despite this excellent work, the URLs are still not entirely friendly.
-Look at the URL you now get when you click on one of our Guestbook Entries:
+Look at the URL you now get when you click on a Guestbook Entry:

     http://localhost:8080/web/guest/home/-/guestbook/10473/view_entry